ezy/seedpress-cms/README.md

-### Mustard API
+### Newseed API

-This is the express server that will ultimately be hosted on the EC2 instance for the production version of Mustard.
+This is the express server that will ultimately be hosted on the EC2 instance for the production version of Newseed.

 * [Node.js](https://nodejs.org/en/)
 * [PostgreSQL](https://www.postgresql.org/)